 We have previously encountered some delays in manufacturing due to the impact of COVID-19 on the supply chain.
-The potential impact of similar supply chain issues from a COVID-19 resurgence or other pandemic, if any, on our on-going and future clinical trials is currently unknown.
+The potential impact of similar supply chain issues from a future pandemic or other disruption to global trade and supply chains, if any, on our on-going and future clinical trials is currently unknown.